uva-linklab/linklabpublication/README.md

 ## Overview
 ### BibBase
 We use [BibBase](https://bibbase.org/) to help create and manage our publications page.
 It is an online platform and you will have more information from their [documantation](https://bibbase.org/documentation) to learn how Link Lab publications pages are maintained and produced with the help of BibBase.
+### General Notes
+If you are on a windows machine, you can copy and paste all the code snippets as they are.
+If you are on mac, you will need to do python3/pip 3 for the commands.

 ## Project Directory
-1. OpenAlex_bibtex_mod.py
+1. orcid_bibtex_mod.py

-This Python code is an improved version from the source code [LinkLabScholarlyMetrics](https://github.com/epurpur/LinkLabScholarlyMetrics).
-We implement this file to create and keep the latest version of the bib.file for the Link Lab publications.
+This Python code retrieves the works of every link lab author through the ORCID API.
+It gets the works as they appear on the authors page, so we rely on authors to update their own ORCID page with their publications.
+To see what this looks like on the web go to https://orcid.org/{ORCID}, where {ORCID} is the ORCID of a given author

 ```
-python3 OpenAlex_bibtex_mod.py
+python orcid_bibtex_mod.py
 ```

 2. Link_Lab_Publications.bib

-This bib file is generated after running the ```OpenAlex_bibtex_mod.py``` that is mentioned above.
-We will upload this file to amazing BibBase to create the publications
+This bib file is generated after running the ```orcid_bibtex_mod.py``` that is mentioned above.
+We will upload this file to the BibBase file manage to create the publication pages/